Season 6, Episode 16

 - Did her admiration for her ex for being able to drive off the kids with loud music indicate she still had a thing for Bad Boys?
 Did A.J.'s beta-move of buying off those same kids with the bike, and his fawning behavior afterwards, fall into the well-known pattern of the Dogged Nice Guy doing his utmost to please her, but really boring her to tears?

 - Was she a Fish out of Water in a wealthier more privileged setting outside her Latino neighborhood?
+Did she realize A.J.'s parents would never see her as their equal?

 - She learned who A.J. was by doing his paperwork at the construction site.
 Was she a Gold Digger from the start?
 Did she bail when A.J., now starting to learn independence, began talking of making his own way in the world?